Index of Embedded Networks in the Sphere: Introduction

 Although the key thought comes from the work \cite{tran2020index}, there are still some differences from the cases of the free boundary surfaces.
-The first thing is, the properties of elliptic operators on the network are quite different from the usual elliptic operators on the surface.
+The first thing is, the properties of elliptic operators on the network are quite different from the usual elliptic operators on surfaces.
 So we need to pay more attention to how to define the Dirichlet-to-Neumann map for each small network.
 Then we can try to construct a global Dirichlet-to-Neumann map $\overline{T}$ from the Dirichlet-to-Neumann on the small networks along the junctions.
 In the definition of $\overline{T}$, we need to make sure $\overline{T}$ can agree with the usual Dirichlet-to-Neumann on subnetworks and also require every function in the image of $\overline{T}$ will still lie the function space we care about.
 So we will define quite a lot of spaces to make sure $\overline{T}$ is well-defined.

-As a corollary of Theorem \ref{thm_index_and_nullity_theorem_short} (see Corollary \ref{cor:index_estimate}), we know the number of eigenvalues not greater than 0 (count multiplicity) of a big network is just the sum of all eigenvalues not greater than 0 of the small networks and Dirichlet-to-Neumann $\overline{T}$.
+As a corollary of Theorem \ref{thm_index_and_nullity_theorem_short} (see Corollary \ref{cor:index_estimate}), we know the number of eigenvalues not greater than 0 (count with multiplicity) of a big network is just the sum of the number of eigenvalues not greater than 0 of the small networks and of the Dirichlet-to-Neumann $\overline{T}$.
 This corollary will help us to calculate the index and nullity of complex networks on $\mathbb{S}^2$.